AmiNFeeD/Online_StoreDB/README.md

 ---
 ## Final Notes

-This project fully satisfies the **AUCA Databases Final Project** requirements:
+This project successfully fulfills all requirements of the AUCA Databases Final Project 2025, demonstrating a fully functional, well-structured, and cross-platform online store application.
+Key accomplishments include:

-- ✔ Database schema & normalization
+- ✔ Design and implementation of a fully normalized relational database schema
-- ✔ SQL queries
-- ✔ SQL transactions
+- ✔ Comprehensive SQL queries, transactions, views, and indexes
-- ✔ SQL views
+- ✔ Robust backend integration with Flask and PostgreSQL
-- ✔ SQL indexes
+- ✔ Secure user authentication and transaction-safe order processing
-- ✔ Admin dashboard
+- ✔ Feature-rich admin dashboard with analytics and order management
-- ✔ Analytics
-- ✔ Cross‑platform setup
+- ✔ Cross-platform compatibility across Windows, macOS, and Linux

+The project reflects careful planning, collaborative development, and adherence to best practices in database design and web application development.

 Prepared for **AUCA Databases Final Project 2025**.